projectchrono/gym-chrono/README.md

 For Windows users, follow instructions from [here](https://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows/).

 #### Adding Chrono data directory to path
-Since the environments use data files from chrono's build directory, the data folder in the chrono build directory needs to be added to path.
+Since the environments use data files from chrono's build directory in addition to the data files you previouslly downloaded, the data folder in the chrono build directory needs to be added to path.
 For Linux or Mac users:
   Replace bashrc with the shell your using.
 Could be .zshrc.
   1. echo 'export CHRONO_DATA_DIR=<chrono's data directory>' >> ~/.bashrc